keyofspade/Fall24---AI-HackaThon/README.md

 The product consists of the following main components:

-1. `ml.py`: Python script responsible for uploading from Azure storage account's blob container and running Random Forest Model to determine action/recommendation predictions.
+1.`languagemodel`: Azure function app containing Python scripts to ingest raw files and automate calls to AI Language model.
-2. `run_indexer.py`
+2. `language.env`: Empty environmental file that you need to add your Azure credentials, URI, and API keys to run the Python scripts
-3. `storage.env` and `index.env` are empty environmental files that you need to add your Azure credentials, URI, and API keys to run the Python scripts.
+3. `ml.py`: Python script responsible for uploading from Azure storage account's blob container and running Random Forest Model to determine action/recommendation predictions.
 4. `flask_app`:
    * `app.py`: Python script that contains Flask app that accepts file submission and transfers it to the azure blob storage.
    * `/templates` directory contains the html format(s)